Ratings firms eye fallout from shock UK election

-LONDON (Reuters) - The agencies responsible for Britain's credit rating said on Friday that inconclusive national elections could impact Brexit negotiations, lead to another snap poll and change the future path of economic policy.
+LONDON (Reuters) - The agencies responsible for Britain's credit rating said on Friday the inconclusive elections could impact Brexit negotiations, lead to another snap poll and change the future path of economic policy.

-Voters dealt Prime Minister Theresa May a devastating blow in a ballot she had called to strengthen her hand in Brexit talks, wiping out her parliamentary majority and throwing the country into political turmoil.

-May was attempting to form a working relationship with unionists from Northern Ireland to stay in power.

 "The UK general election result creates uncertainty over the policy platform, political cohesion and longevity of the next UK government," Fitch said in a statement.
 "This will have implications for Brexit and potentially fiscal policy."